Arun Sharma (computer scientist)

 Arun Sharma is an Indian Australian computer science professor.
-He is a distinguished emeritus professor at the Queensland University of Technology (QUT) where he was the Deputy Vice-Chancellor for Research and Commercialisation from 2004 to 2019.
-He is the Council Chair of the QIMR Berghofer Medical Research Institute.
-Within the multinational Adani Group, he is also an Advisor to the Chairman and Group Head for Sustainability and Climate Change.
+He is a distinguished emeritus professor at the Queensland University of Technology and chairs the Council of QIMR Berghofer.
+He is the Group Head for Sustainability and Climate Change, and Advisor to the Chairman of Adani Group.
 He was a cofounder of Australia's National ICT Research Centre of Excellence (NICTA), and Director of the Translational Research Institute (Australia).
 In the course of his institutional duties, Sharma played a significant role in the development of Australian technology research capability, the promotion of translational research in agriculture and biosciences within Queensland, and the fostering of international technological research cooperation between Australia and India.
 Sharma's professional achievements have been recognized by awards by the Premier of Queensland, the Office of the Chief Scientist (Australia), the India Australia Business & Community Awards (IABCA), the Birla Institute of Technology & Science, and the Royal Order of Australia.
 He was born in the town of Banmankhi in the Indian state of Bihar.